-If you are looking for a good IR receiver circuit or infrared receiver projects.
-This post is one choice that should read.
+If you are looking for a good IR receiver circuit or infrared receiver project.
+This post is one choice that should be read.
 It is suitable for Remote control and more circuits.

 Which you can do it in two ways: a simple version and the special infrared receiver circuit for you.

 Both circuits have a PCB layout.
 Moreover, you can buy all parts at a local store near you.

 This is a simple infrared receiver for the burglar alarm system or the other protection, etc. It has a few components.
 There are the most common transistors and photodiode to receive an infrared signal( with an Infrared transmitter using 555).

 Let’s build the Infrared receiver circuits.
 Which we have many circuits.

 To begin with, the simple circuit as Fig below.

 We will see that a photodiode connects in the reverse bias form.
 So, while the infrared light into it.
 It has very little current through it.